matthewfeickert-proposals/bssw-fellowship-program-application-2025/application.md

 1501 wc.txt
 ```

-I am involved with multiple organizations and efforts across the scientific open source software community that are aligned with the BSSW Fellowship program's goals of promoting best practices and tools for improving productivity and software sustainability.
+I am involved with multiple organizations and efforts across the scientific open source software community that are aligned with the BSSw Fellowship program's goals of promoting best practices and tools for improving productivity and software sustainability.
 I serve as an associate editor for the Journal of Open Source Software (JOSS) (https://joss.theoj.org) in the scientific tracks of Physics and Engineering and Data Science, AI, and Machine Learning.
 JOSS improves research software through peer review and also creates pathways to receive scholarly credit for scientific software development.
 I also serve on the organizing committee for the international SciPy conference, where I work to bring the broader scientific Python community together to share research across scientific domains and organize community efforts.